Dina-Albaghdadi/Front-end-Pharmacare-Digital-Dashboard/README.md

 Code Organization: Styling is managed through a separate style.css file.
 The HTML structure uses semantic tags such as <header>, <nav>, <main>, and <footer> for better accessibility and organization.
 Color Scheme: I chose a professional medical palette, featuring deep blues for navigation, clean whites for backgrounds, and greens/reds for status indicators.
 Visual Logic/Status Indicators:
-Green: Indicates items that are "In Stock".✅
+✅: Indicates items that are "In Stock",
-Red: Indicates items that are "Out of Stock". ❌ ⚠️Highlighted: Expired medicines on the Expiry Tracker page feature a dashed red border and strikethrough text to provide an immediate visual alert.
+❌: Indicates items that are "Out of Stock",
+⚠️: Expired medicines on the Expiry Tracker page feature a dashed red border and strikethrough text to provide an immediate visual alert.
 Data Handling: All medicine information is hard-coded directly into the HTML files as required in the project.

 List of Included Medicines "18 medicines":